GOAL

 3.0 MAINTENANCE

-As the design system scaled, maintenance surfaced as an operational gap.
-Many refinements to patterns emerged as small decisions during feature work that didn’t warrant formal roadmap ceremonies but still needed to be captured.
-To address this, I defined a lightweight maintenance process that logged, documented, and reconciled these micro-decisions, preventing the system from drifting out of sync.
+As the design system scaled, lack of maintenance surfaced as an operational gap.
+Small design decisions continued to pop up during feature work or casual conversations that didn’t warrant the formal roadmap ceremony but still needed to be captured.
+To address this, I defined a lightweight maintenance process that logged and reconciled these micro-decisions, preventing the system from drifting out of sync.

 This operational foundation allowed the system to grow sustainably as teams and products expanded.